Build a mini town and develop all kinds of skills, perfect as a STEAM lesson PLUS you recycle too!

 Lots of paint and recyclables!
 This project comes with a warning however, it took a few weeks to complete, needed plenty of space and got messy!

 We started with a large cardboard sheet, you can collect large boxes from furniture stores.
-Next we used chalk to sketch a basic idea of where we want to place the river, houses and streets.
+Next, we used chalk to sketch a basic idea of where we wanted to place the river, houses and streets.

 Now for the messy part – paper maché.
-I prefer an old phone directory to newspaper, it won”t blacken your fingers as much as newspaper and it’s easier to tear into rectangles.
+I prefer an old phone directory to a newspaper, it won”t blacken your fingers as much as a newspaper and it’s easier to tear into rectangles.
 Rectangles work well to coat and object and build layers.
-To “sculpt”objects, egg cartons are amazing.
+To “sculpt” objects, egg cartons are amazing.
 Make sure you soak the paper to be used in water for a day or two before use.
-To bind the paper, I use about one third wood glue (Ponal or Alcolin) to two thirds water.
+To bind the paper, I use about one-third wood glue (Ponal or Alcolin) to two-thirds water.
 If you are working with smaller children, the trusted flour/water mix is probably a better option.

-We made the houses out of small boxes from the grocery cupboard, painted it in bright colours and added details with marker pens.
-Just a note on paint – Dala Tempera paints remains my favourite as it’s non-toxic and relatively inexpensive.
+We made the houses out of small boxes from the grocery cupboard, painted them in bright colors and added details with marker pens.
+Just a note on paint – Dala Tempera paints remain my favorite as it’s non-toxic and relatively inexpensive.

 The “sandbox” was made out of a matchbox, the flower boxes from polystyrene blocks and fake flowers.
-The trees were created from dry branches and crinkle paper.
-The wooden furniture were from an old playset we revamped with a lick of paint.
+The trees were created from dry branches and crinkled paper.
+The wooden furniture was from an old playset we revamped with a lick of paint.
 We used dried beans for the paths and lastly the folded cars were from worksheets from education.com